 Connection preservation: This feature enables the Branch Gateway to preserve the bearer paths of stable calls in the event that the Branch Gateway migrates to another MGC (including an LSP), including migration back from an LSP to the primary MGC.
 A call for which the talk path between parties in the call has been established is considered stable.
 A call consisting of a user listening to announcements or music is not considered stable and is not preserved.
 Any change of state in the call prevents the call from being preserved.
 For example, putting a call on hold during MGC migration will cause the call to be dropped.
 Special features, such as conference and transfer, are not available on preserved calls.
 Connection preservation preserves all types of bearer connections except BRI.
-PRI trunk connections are also preserved.
-Connection preservation is configured via the Avaya Aura® Communication Manager.
-For details, see the Administrator Guide for Avaya Aura® Communication Manager.
+PRI trunk connections are also preserved..
+For details, see the Administering Network Connectivity onAvaya Aura® Communication Manager.
+555-233-504.

 Modem dial-backup: This feature can be used to provide redundant WAN connectivity between an Branch Gateway and its primary MGC using a serial modem.
 This connection uses a virtual interface called the Dialer interface.
 This feature recognizes that even if the Branch Gateway is configured for survivability via SLS or ELS, the best solution is to maintain the gateway's connection with its primary MGC whenever possible.
-For details on configuring a backup Dialer interface, see Modem dial backup on page 269.
+For details on configuring a backup Dialer interface, see Modem dial backup on page 280.